aws-solutions/qnabot-on-aws/templates/examples/extensions/py_lambda_hooks/CanvasHook/README.md

   - *what courses have i enrolled in*

+## Notes
+- This early example implementation supports English (en_US) language.
+- The `MATCHING_TOLERANCE_SCORE` variable in the implementation is currently set to a 70% matching tolerance score.
+This is used to set the `token_set_ratio` when using the fuzzywuzzy python library (https://pypi.org/project/fuzzywuzzy/).
+Any matching above this score is used to support the matching logic.
+This can be changed to a lower or higher value based on your experience on what best meets the matching criteria.

 ## Additional Reference
-The following Canvas APIs are being used for this integration, below is a list for reference.
+The following Canvas APIs are being used for this integration:
   - User Profile — to support authentication, and greeting the user
   - Grades --- student can ask questions such as “how did i do in my Math course”.
 This supports the overall grade information (out of 100) which is aggregated by course (not by assignments)
   - Course — students can ask questions such as: “what are my assignments for Biology 101”